croquet/croquet-docs/croquet/tutorials/1_3_multiuser_chat.md

   this.history = [];
   ```

-  `history` is an array of chat messages.
+  `history` is an array of items each holding a chat-post HTML string and the view ID of the user who posted it.

    ```
   this.subscribe(this.sessionId, "view-join", this.viewJoin);
   this.subscribe(this.sessionId, "view-exit", this.viewExit);
   ```

   These subscriptions handle users entering or leaving.
-In both cases the scope is set to `this.sessionId` which is the default scope for all system-generated events.
-The data passed to both events is a `viewId`, which is a unique identifier for each participant in the session.
+In both cases the scope is set to `this.sessionId`, which is the default scope for all system-generated events.
+The data passed to both events is the joining or exiting view's unique `viewId`.

   If a user's view leaves due to becoming inactive, then later re-enters (for example, if it is running on a phone that is put to sleep, then re-awakened), the `viewId` on re-entry will be the same as before.
 On the other hand, if a user joins the session from multiple browser tabs even on the same device, the `viewId` for each tab will be different.